Skip to Main Content

 CapacityMedium

 Colonial Kitchen and Bar sits along Roswell Road in Sandy Springs, positioning itself within the neighbourhood's expanding Thai dining conversation.
-The kitchen draws on Southeast Asian technique in a setting that reads more bar-forward than the typical suburban Thai room, giving it a different footing from the area's more straightforward Thai houses.
+The kitchen draws on Southeast Asian technique in a setting that reads more bar-forward than the typical suburban Thai room, giving it a different footing from the area's more direct Thai houses.

 Pearl is the En Primeur Club membership app — saves, bookings, and concierge access live there.
 Same editors, same standards.